 Among the course’s 30 different tactics for achieving more success, Mancinelli chose three to focus on first.

 “One tactic taught me to rediscover existing clients,” he said.
 “I went back and did client reviews that were organized to build business and discovered assets I’d missed.
 Thanks to another, I implemented the NextPhase Retirement Income Strategy, a time-segmented, inflation-adjusted strategy that provides a balance of investment choices with different complementary risk and growth opportunities.
-That differentiated me from other advisors in the area and led to more referrals.
+That differentiated me from other financial professionals in the area and led to more referrals.
 Finally, the program encouraged me to lay out a marketing plan for 48 weeks.
 I’d never had the courage to do that because I wasn’t confident about executing a 48-week plan that involved seven to 10 events.”

-The program also encouraged Mancinelli to document procedures, which allowed him to bring in an associate advisor and delegate specific jobs like creating reports.
+The program also encouraged Mancinelli to document procedures, which allowed him to bring in an associate and delegate specific jobs like creating reports.

 “Although I’ve been very blessed throughout my career,” Mancinelli said, “I wish I’d had access to this program 15 years ago.
 I don’t know if I look and sound different, but I’m having my best production months ever.”